Psychotherapy and Counselling MA

 Over the first two years you study nine modules: four theory and four concerned with development as a reflective practitioner, plus research methods.
 In the third year, you have the opportunity to undertake small-scale research.

 On completion of the programme students will be able to demonstrate an advanced understanding of psychotherapeutic theory and clinical skills.
-You will be able to demonstrate self and intersubjective awareness as a relational therapist and incorporate a critical awareness of socio-cultural issues into your practice.
+You will be able to demonstrate self and intersubjective awareness as a humanist therapist and incorporate a critical awareness of socio-cultural issues into your practice.

 Teaching day and study time required